telerik/ajax-docs/knowledge-base/common-fix-object-reference-skinregistrar-error.md

 ## Description
-The System.NullReferenceException error could be encountered by developers when dealing with the Telerik.Web.UI library.
+The System.NullReferenceException error can be encountered by developers when dealing with the Telerik.Web.UI library.

 The detailed error message is: